-Conventional loans are loans where the lender is not insured or backed by the federal government.
+How much it costs to buy a house can also be largely affected by the type of loan and interest rate you secure.
+Conventional loans involve a lender who is not insured or backed by the federal government.
 These loans often have good interest rates but require bigger down payments than with government-insured loans.

-Lenders often require borrowers to put at least 10 percent down to qualify for a conventional loan, and likely they will offer even better interest rates to buyers that put 20 percent down when buying a house.
+Lenders often require borrowers to put at least 10 percent down to qualify for a conventional loan.
+It’s likely they will offer even better interest rates to buyers that put 20 percent down when buying a house.

 Government-insured loans include FHA loans, VA loans and USDA loans.
 With these types of loans, the lender is insured by the federal government.
 This insurance is to protect the lender, who would normally be more concerned about default than with a conventional loan, since the buyer often has less of their own money involved in the loan.